 Java/Kotlin SDK migration guide

-The 9.0.0 release of Java and Kotlin SDKs unifies codebases in both SDKs.
-From now on, Java and Kotlin SDKs will be versioned and released together, and clients using both SDKs will get new features and bug fixes at the same time.
+The 9.0.0 release of Java and Kotlin SDKs unifies both codebases.
+From now on, the SDKs are versioned and released together, so clients using both receive features and fixes at the same time.

 Create the PubNub object